 Photo courtesy of the Oregon Legislature

-Rep. Denyc Boles can boast a Republican Party pedigree unmatched by any other.
-Her mother, the late Cheryl Mesdag was treasurer and later chaired the Marion County Republican Central Committee in the 1990s.
+Sen. Denyc Boles can boast a Republican Party pedigree unmatched by any other.
+Her mother, the late Cheryl Mesdag, was treasurer and later chaired the Marion County Republican Central Committee in the 1990s.
 Denyc followed in her mother's footsteps to chair the party in the early 00s.
 For much of Kevin Cameron's legislative stint Denyc served as his office manager, further whetting her appetite to serve in public office.
-When Rep. Jodi Hack recently opted to leave the legislature following the 2017 long session, Denyc was selected by the Marion County Commissioners over two other candidates to serve the remainder of the term.
+When Rep. Jodi Hack opted to leave the legislature following the 2017 long session, Denyc was selected by the Marion County Commissioners over two other candidates to serve the remainder of the term.
+When Sen. Jackie Winters passed away in May, 2019, Denyc was again selected by the commissioners to succeed her.
+Because the late Sen. Winters had been re-elected in 2018, Denyc will face voters in 2020 to finish out the four-year term and then again in 2022 should she desire a full term.

-E-mail Rep. Denyc Boles E-mail client application required
+E-mail Sen. Denyc Boles E-mail client application required